JuanLiOHRI/SweSAT13_B/README.md

-# Information Theory for Tests
+# An Information Manifold Perspective for Analyzing Test Data

 Code for analysis in the manuscript entitled "*An Information Manifold Perspective for Analyzing Test Data*".